 The small port town of Seward is Alaska’s playground.
 Situated at the head of Resurrection Bay and surrounded by snow-capped mountain peaks, Seward combines the best of both worlds, with a bustling downtown environment and a limitless selection of outdoor adventures.
+The town’s claim to fame is the enchanting Chugach National Forest, which draws tourists who visit Alaska.
+You should also witness the ethereal scenery at Kenai Fjords National Park, with its gem being the Harding Icefield.
+If you’re planning to visit, consider the below things to do in Seward, Alaska, for your next vacation in this fascinating destination.

 Alaska’s glaciers are some of the most beautiful in the world and a chance to walk on one is not to be missed.
 On this day-long tour, you’ll walk out onto Seward Exit Glacier, a frozen river of ice, complete with towering cliffs and deep, blue crevasses.
 For this trip, you’ll meet your guides at the Exit Glacier Guides downtown office and gather all the equipment you’ll need for your adventure.
 Then, you’ll take a scenic van ride out to Kenai Fjords National Park where you’ll begin your hike.
 After about an hour and a half of strenuous uphill hiking, you’ll reach the edge of the glacier, where you’ll put on your crampons and prepare for your journey onto the ice.
 Your guide will give you a safety briefing and a lesson on using your crampons before you step out onto the glacier.
 Once on the ice, your guide will lead you to some of the glacier’s most interesting features and answer any questions you may have about glaciers, from why the glacier is blue to how crevasses form.
 After about an hour and a half on the ice, you’ll pack up your crampons, hike back to the van, and drive back to the Exit Glacier Guides office, just in time for a well-deserved dinner at one of Seward’s best restaurants.